francois-rd/coma/docs/source/tutorials/intro.rst

 ``coma`` makes it easy to build configurable command-based programs in Python.

-``coma`` uses the `Template <https://en.wikipedia.org/wiki/Template_method_pattern>`_ design pattern, which leverages `hooks <https://en.wikipedia.org/wiki/Hooking>`_ to implement, tweak, replace, or extend its behavior.
+``coma`` uses a template-based architecture that employs hooks to implement, tweak, replace, or extend its behavior.
 In this tutorial, we'll explore ``coma``'s **default** behavior.
 Nearly all of it results from :ref:`pre-defined hooks <default_hooks>`. ``coma`` has very few baked in assumptions, so its behavior can be drastically changed with user-defined hooks.
-We'll highlight these alternatives in later tutorials.
+We'll highlight these alternatives in later tutorials and examples.

 Commands
 --------

-For now, let's dive in with a classic :obj:`Hello World!` program:
+For now, let's dive in with a classic ``Hello World!`` program:

 .. code-block:: python